notamperdata/notamperdata-addon/ADDON.md

 3. **Verify Responses**
    - Export your form responses as CSV from Google Forms
-   - Upload the CSV file to the notamperdata platform for verification
+   - Upload the CSV file to the NoTamperData platform for verification

 ## How It Works